aafi786/E-commerce-website-react/README.md

+# Visit Our Website
 Live at https://myeraser.herokuapp.com/

 # E-commerce-website-react
 A fully functional e commerce website made on React with Redux, Integrated with firebase, login using phone no. with OTP.
+Our aim is to deliver stationary products at your door step.
+We want make students life hassel free

 # Got new products?
 **_Add directly into the firebase.
 That's it!!!_**